 Roundhill Acquirers Deep Value ETF | (NYSEMKT:DEEP) | Best deep value ETF |

 The Vanguard Value ETF is the best overall option for investors seeking diversified portfolio exposure to value stocks.
-With more assets under management than any other ETF in the sector, it tracks the CRSP Large Cap Value Index by investing directly in its component companies.
-This ETF holds shares of the companies in the index in close proportion to their index weighting.
+With more assets under management than any other ETF in the sector, it tracks the CRSP Large Cap Value index by investing directly in its component companies.
+The ETF holds shares of the companies in the index in close proportion to their index weighting.

-The CRSP Large Cap Value Index, while predominantly composed of large-cap companies, also includes companies with market capitalizations as low as $1.6 billion.
-So, investing in this ETF provides some exposure to mid-cap stocks.
+The CRSP Large Cap Value index is predominantly composed of large-cap companies, but it also includes companies with market capitalizations as low as $1.8 billion, which provides some exposure to mid-cap stocks.

-Vanguard keeps transaction fees low for the ETF's shareholders by allowing the proportional holdings of the ETF to deviate slightly from the composition of the underlying index.
-Despite that allowance, the difference between the Vanguard Value ETF's performance and that of the index it tracks is extremely low and among the best in the sector.
+Vanguard keeps transaction fees low for the ETF's shareholders by allowing the fund's proportional holdings to deviate slightly from the composition of the underlying index.
+Despite that allowance, the difference between the performances of the Vanguard Value ETF and the index it tracks is extremely low and among the best in the industry.
 The ETF's turnover was just 10.3% in 2024.

 With a best-in-class expense ratio of only 0.04%, investors don't pay much in fees, either.
 That makes the Vanguard Value ETF one of the least expensive and most efficient ways to invest in more than 300 value stocks.